Medical School Acceptance Rate

 To further convolute the appropriateness of medical school acceptance rates, admissions chances vary by numerous other factors including ethnicity, GPA and MCAT brackets, shadowing experiences, extracurricular activities … well, hopefully these are adequate to make our point.

 But you’re just interested in determining the most selective schools?
 Well, good thing we’re not done yet!
 There is some pretty strong anecdotal evidence that some med schools are (rightfully) perceived as being so selective that many applicants don’t waste their time and money applying.
 Similarly, other slightly lower ranked schools attract more applicants because they are more open to admitting applicants from outside their own territory.
-(How else could one justify the fact that Morehouse currently has the very lowest acceptance rate of any medical school in the country?)
+(How else could one justify the fact that Morehouse often has the very lowest acceptance rate of any medical school in the country?)

 TLDR Cliff Notes: Don’t waste your time focusing on med school acceptance rates.
 We do have a few listed on this site (such as the one for Yale) where we were able to independently verify the rate’s accuracy, but that’s mostly to educate our website visitors about the dangers of getting intimidated by some of the less-than-reputable sites that try to make it appear the average med school has a 1-2% acceptance rate.
 (Which couldn’t be true anyway given the fact that just over 40% of applicants successfully get admitted to med school each year!)